keanteng/blueautomata/docs/functions.md

 test.system_cube_update()
 ```

+!!! tips
+    Go to [this](https://keanteng.github.io/blueautomata/notebooks/04SystemCube/) notebook section to see the code in action using Jupyter notebook

 [^1]: For with filter Excel file, the filter only applies to column with the following names: `status` and `Disable Flag *`